Right to Appeal in Oman

 When does it apply?

-• You have been convicted by a Primary Court or Court of Appeal.
+• You have been convicted by a Court of First Instance or Court of Appeal.

 • You believe the verdict was wrong in law or fact, or the sentence was excessive.